polirritmico/force-xdg/README.md

 the changes.

 Options:
-  -c|custom        Change the program identifier to a custom one.
+  -c (custom)      Change the program identifier to a custom one.
 Usefull when
                    launching programs from scripts or when the same program could be initialized from symlinks with different filenames.
-  -f|folder        Manually setup the destination folder
+  -d (dir)         Manually setup the destination folder
                    ($XDG_DATA_HOME/Force-XDG by default)
+  -f (fake)        Enable Fake $Home mode.
-  -h|help          Display this help message.
+  -h (help)        Display this help message.
-  -v|version       Display the version of Force-XDG and exit.
+  -v (version)     Display the version of Force-XDG and exit.
 ```

 ### With KDE: